chucktilbury/Kata/README.md

 #####################
 #
 # Actual else clause list definition.
 Zero or more mid clauses and zero or one
 # final clauses.
-Note that a stand-alone if() is syntattically correct.
+Note that a stand-alone if() is syntactically correct.
 #
 else_clause
     = ( else_clause_mid )* ( else_clause_final )?